-Similar conditions were found to prevail in other States.
-New South Wales and Queensland adopted regulative measures in 1896 and subsequent years, and South Australia in 1894, 1900, and 1906.
-Western Australia followed suit in 1902 and 1904.
-Tasmania adopted the Victorian Act of 1873 in 1884, with a small extension in 1905; and in 1910 enacted Factories, Wages Boards, and Workers' Compensation Acts.
+Similar conditions to those which existed in Victoria were found to prevail in other States.
+New South Wales and Queensland first adopted regulative measures in 1896, South Australia in 1894, and Western Australia in 1902.
+Tasmania adopted the Victorian Act of 1873 in 1884.